List of Green Lanterns: Ash

 Sector 658; (full name Ashel Sabian Formanta), a tattooed purple humanoid with vaguely occult designs on his jacket.
 First appeared in Green Lantern Quarterly #7 (Winter, 1993).
-Ash's primary concern was to hunt the "bloodseekers" (vampire-like aliens) who killed his beloved Tasha, and he joined the GLC in order to pursue these creatures into "the darkest corners of the cosmos".
-He was tasked by the Guardian known as Scar to find the Anti-Monitor's corpse.
+Ash's primary concern was to hunt the "bloodseekers", vampire-like aliens who killed his beloved Tasha, and he joined the GLC to pursue these creatures into "the darkest corners of the cosmos".
+He was tasked by the Guardian Scar to find the Anti-Monitor's corpse.
 He finds the Anti-Monitor's armor.
 He later meets with Saarek, who was also sent to find the Anti-Monitor.
 The two find the Black Lantern Power Battery, only to be killed by two giant hands that rise up from the ground.
 He and Saarek are last seen on Ryut with Scar as Black Lanterns.

 Ash-Pak-Glif

 Sector 312.
-A rock like humanoid, it first appeared in Green Lantern 80-Page Giant #3 (August 2000).
+A rock-like humanoid, it first appeared in Green Lantern 80-Page Giant #3 (August 2000).

 B'dg

 First appeared in Green Lantern (vol. 4) #4 (October 2005).
-B'dg (pronounced Badge) is one of the first recruits of the reconstructed Corps.
+B'dg (pronounced "Badge") is one of the first recruits of the reconstructed Corps.
 Hailing from the planet H'lven like his predecessor Ch'p, B'dg first sees action when the Spider Guild invades Oa.
 He is trained on how to overcome the yellow impurity weakness of his ring in the midst of battle.
 He later participates in the defense of Oa when it is attacked by Superboy-Prime, and again when it is attacked by the Sinestro Corps.
 B'dg also participates in the final battle of the Sinestro Corps War, helping defend Earth.
 B'dg is part of the squad sent to arrest Hal Jordan for defying Guardian orders.

 During the New 52, Salaak sends B'dg to Earth to locate Hal Jordan because B'dg can blend in with the planet's indigenous creatures.
 He is the first alien Green Lantern encountered by Simon Baz who had inherited Hal and Sinestro's fused ring.
 He instructs Baz in the basics of being a Green Lantern and helps him track down Black Hand.